End-to-end simulations of the MUon RAdiography of VESuvius experiment: Particle generation

 For the purposes of MURAVES data analysis, it was decided to use CRY as main generator, while also maintaining CORSIKA for the purpose of estimating systematic uncertainties related to physics modeling.
 The main reason for using CRY as default is its speed, but another practical reason is its ease of integration with GEANT4, in the detector simulation described in Sec.~\ref{sec:geant}.
 Integration of CORSIKA with GEANT4 is possible but much more complex.
 Considering also the slowness of CORSIKA and therefore the need to reuse its events as much as possible (while changing other parameters down the simulation chain), we save intermediate ascii files in HepMC format~\cite{HepMC} to then feed them to GEANT4.

-A fundamental limitation of CRY is that it cannot simulate more than one muon in the same event (not a very rare occurrence for large-area detectors), therefore we plan to use CORSIKA also to provide a realistic estimate of multi-muon events recorded by the MURAVES telescopes.
-Reliable simulated events with more than one muon will also help developing tracking algorithms that can cope with this occurrence (currently, two-muon events are either removed or a single-muon ansatz is imposed in the reconstruction.)
+Although CRY is able to simulate more than one muon in the same event, CORSIKA is expected to provide a more realistic estimate of multi-muon events recorded by the MURAVES telescopes (not a very rare occurrence for large-area detectors).
+Reliable simulated events with more than one muon will also help developing tracking algorithms that can cope with this occurrence (currently, in real-data analysis, two-muon events are either removed or a single-muon ansatz is imposed in the reconstruction.)

 Other generators may be considered in the future; for example, a new parametric generator named EcoMug~\cite{EcoMug} has been recently released, whose guiding principle is to maximize computational efficiency, and which allows to shoot muons from a variety of generation surfaces (while CRY and CORSIKA are limited to flat surfaces).
 While these are appealing features, EcoMug does not simulate background particles, differently from both CRY and CORSIKA.